 For our pupils who do not have an EHC Plan, a review and discussion of progress is arranged at a mutually convenient time during the school year.

 In addition to the information on our website, school newsletters are a colourful insight into the events and activities of school life.

 Due to the varied locations of our school families, and the SEND needs within our school, events in school are limited.
-The Christmas Production is always a popular occasion, as is our end-of-year Farewell to students leaving for their next phase of the learning journey at college.
+The Christmas Production is always a popular occasion, as is our end-of-year Farewell to students about to start their next phase of the learning journey at college or other provider.

 All parents connected with the school have a right of access to all documentation specifically relating to their child.
 Parents also have the right of access to the following documents:

 2. Inspection reports which refer expressly to the school

 3. Any syllabuses followed (whether for public examinations or otherwise)

 4. The arrangements for the consideration of complaints about the school.